augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 So far so good using these configuration files for **Big Sur (11.2.1)**.

+Particularities of this configuration :

+- I have a Wifi card (... ref to be added ...) so if you don't, just remove ```Airport*.kext``` kexts.
+- I have an incompatible GTX 1070 GPU so I disabled it to be sure there is no conflict whatsoever.
+To reset this, just remove ```SSDT-GPU-DISABLE.aml```.

 More details to come including tools and details about configuration.

 ### Acknowledgments